Can You Sleep in a Tesla on Autopilot?

-Tesla makes some really cool cars and has built up a fan base that even includes Jay Leno.
+Tesla makes some really cool electric vehicles (EVs) and has built up a fan base that even includes Jay Leno.
 One of the main selling points of the vehicle is its Autopilot feature which takes a great deal of the stress out of driving.
-But while Autopilot is a great feature and does most of the work for you in certain situations, many drivers are still confused about what Autopilot can and can’t do.
+However, even with Autopilot’s merit, many drivers are still confused about what the function can and can’t do.
 As Jalopnik recently pointed out, that includes whether or not it’s ok to take a nap with Autopilot on.

 Sleeping in a Tesla

 The short answer to whether you can sleep while you have your Tesla on Autopilot is no.

 However, it’s less of a functionality issue and more of a question of law.
 Some drivers have videos proving that it’s technically possible to sleep while commuting in a Tesla.
 However, the law clearly states that you have to be awake while you’re behind the wheel.

 Oh, and another thing: While your Tesla is on the road, someone must be behind the wheel.
 You can’t move into another seat to nap and let the car handle the rest of your commute.
 That’s also against the law.
 Furthermore, riding in your Tesla on autopilot while drunk is also a big no-no. Riding behind the wheel while intoxicated will result in a DUI.

 The great thing about Tesla’s Autopilot is that it’s actually a really good adaptive cruise control, but that’s also the biggest drawback.
 Drivers get so used to the idea of the car “being able to drive itself” that they start to trust it too much.
 This leads to them making dangerous decisions, such as sleeping behind the wheel, that they would never dream of doing in another car.